prakyaths/SensorApp/README.md

 - Add multithreading support with C++ std::thread and synchronization
 - Integrate POSIX system programming examples
 - Extend sensor simulation with more realistic data sources
 - Implement logging levels and file output for Logger
-- Prepare for advanced interview topics with modular code

 ---